-Kabusecha or Kabuse Sencha stands for shaded Sencha.
-For this green tea, the tea plants are shaded with special nets before harvesting.
-The nets allow only about half of the light to pass through, which means that the plants produce a high content of chlorophyll and other active substances and at the same time few bitter substances.
+Kabusecha is green tea, for the production of which the tea plants are shaded for a period of 7-10 days before harvesting, whereby they form a high content of chlorophyll and other active substances and at the same time few bitter substances.
 Their characteristic "shade aroma" is called "ooika".

-Incidentally, the early pluckings also have a particularly high theanine content, which is noticeable in the sweet taste and comes out best at a low infusion temperature!
+Early pickings like the Shincha Yakushima also have a particularly high theanine content, which is noticeable by the sweet taste.

-In order to preserve the valuable aromas and ingredients of the tea in the best possible way, we ask you to close the bag tightly and store it in a cool, dark place in the fridge or freezer.
+To best preserve the valuable flavours and ingredients of the tea, please seal the bag tightly and store in a cool, dark place in the refrigerator or freezer.

 We celebrate 25 years of KEIKO with a very special Kabusecha!
 Intensively steamed & dried,...